gopi487krishna/Lazy-Cpp/README.md

 Simply speaking, Lazy Loading initializes a resource only when you need it i.e it follows the philosophy *"use it when you need it"*.

 C++ natively does not support Lazy pattern .
-Hence i thought a simple wrapper
+Hence i wrote a simple wrapper over it.

+**To get started with it :**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU0MTYzNTY5XX0=
+eyJoaXN0b3J5IjpbLTU0NDkzNTU1OV19
 -->